easydatapy/easydata/docs/advanced.rst

         ...

-In this case ``ItemDiscountProcessor`` from our ``ProductItemModel`` would be joined together with the same processor from the ``PricingBlock``.
+In this case ``ItemDiscountProcessor`` from our ``ProductItemModel`` would be joined together with the same processor from the ``PricingBlockModel``.
 For better understanding lets just show a list how ``items_processors`` behind the scene look like now.

 .. code-block:: python